OctopusDeploy/docs/docs/deployment-process/execution-containers-for-workers/index.md

 You need Docker installed and running on the [worker](docs/infrastructure/workers/index.md)/Octopus Server ([built-in worker](/docs/infrastructure/workers/built-in-worker.md)), in order to use execution containers for workers

 ## Octopus cloud dynamic worker pools
 [Octopus Cloud dynamic worker pool](/docs/infrastructure/workers/dynamic-worker-pools.md) images have Docker installed and support execution containers, with the exception of Windows 2016 images.
-Windows Server 2016 images do not have Docker installed, and cannot be used to run execution containers.
+Windows Server 2016 images do not have Docker installed, and they cannot be used to run execution containers.

 ## How to use execution containers for workers